 A vertical-style roof uses panels in a vertical orientation in order to add a layer of strength.

-If you compare carport to garage before and after photos, the most significant difference you’ll see is a structure that now has four walls.
-They often have a large garage door or two, too.
+If you compare carport to garage before and after photos, the most significant difference you’ll see is a structure that now has four walls and a garage door.